 History of the HS Timber Group

 The Schweighofer family’s passion for wood goes back more than 400 years.
 Wood and the possibilities of this material have always fascinated us.
 The foundation for today’s company was laid in the 20th century: based on his experience working in his parents’ small sawmill in Lower Austria, Gerald Schweighofer, together with his father, created the first profiling line of its kind in the world for small-diameter logs in the 1970s.
 Thanks to this innovation he set new standards in the industry.
-Today the HS Timber Group (formerly Schweighofer Group) is a strong company with six production sites in two countries.
+Today the HS Timber Group (formerly Schweighofer Group) is a strong company with five production sites in three countries.
 The pioneering spirit, passion and striving for perfection have continued unabated.

 1956 - From handcraft to industry